kushalchaka/projectDev/README.md

-## Simple website portfolio for me built from scratch using HTML, CSS, and Javascript
+## Simple website portfolio for me built from scratch using HTML
 Hosted on GitHub pages

 Work in progress